jtheisen/safe-mvc-urls/README.md

 The helper works by subclassing and overriding your controllers.
 That requires your controllers to allow that: They mustn't be final, all actions must be virtual and all return values must be one of the two that SafeMvcUrls can deal with: Either `ActionResult` or `Task<ActionResult>`.

-If you use the `.To<C>()` extension method on a controller that doesn't match these requirements, you will get an exception at this point for your own safety: We don't want that you actually call your actions where you merely wanted an url.
+If you use the `.To<C>()` extension method on a controller that doesn't match these requirements, in most cases you will get an exception at this point for your own safety: We don't want that you actually call your actions where you merely wanted an url.

 For more details just look at the tests at the end of [`SafeMvcUrls.cs`](https://github.com/jtheisen/safe-mvc-urls/blob/master/SafeMvcUrls/SafeMvcUrls.cs).